servicetitan/Stl.Fusion.Samples/docs/tutorial/Part04.md

 As you see, even though the final sum is the same, the way it works is drastically different:

-* The computed service version runs every computation just once for each unique set of arguments
+* The compute service version runs every computation just once for each unique set of arguments
 * The computations for each unique set of arguments are running in parallel.